chrisguest75/python_examples/45_pipenv_categories/README.md

 TODO:

 - Test if you can use it to override packages to instead install a local build.
-- Switching CPU and GPU is not working at the moment
+- Switching CPU and GPU is not working at the moment - it installs the nvidia drivers but then fails to use them in torch.

 ## Contents